Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/legal-and-privacy/legal.md

 Some of the data and software included in the distribution may be subject to third-party constraints.
 Users of the data and software are solely responsible for establishing the nature of and complying with any such restrictions.

 The [European Molecular Biology Laboratory's European Bioinformatics Institute](http://www.ebi.ac.uk/) (EMBL-EBI) provides this data and software in good faith, but make no warranty, express or implied, nor assume any legal liability or responsibility for any purpose for which they are used.

+## Code of conduct

+The Ensembl project is built on a foundation of collaboration, mutual respect and equality with a diverse and global community.
+We do not condone discrimination or abusive behaviour of any form.
+We encourage participation and engagement for everyone, in a professional manner, and wish all members of our community to adhere to the same principles.